 To work out how much you are really spending on groceries, use

-spend.
-Then you can try to reduce your spend and create a
+can identify ways to reduce your grocery costs and create a

 reasonable budget you can stick to.

 Track your groceries on the go with our free and easy-to-use

 Leave the kids at home

 Ask a friend to mind your children and go shopping without them